Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

 \subsection{Gaming Communities Create Challenges for Victims and Offenders to Address Harm}

-Restorative justice locates victims and offenders inside a community.
-Harmful actions disrupt relationships within the community and potentially affect all members.
+Harmful actions disrupt relationships within a community and potentially affect all its members.
 Thus, it is important for community members to acknowledge the harm and participate in redressing it collectively \cite{zehr2015little}.
-Restorative justice defines a micro-community as the secondary victims who are affected by the harm and the people who can support the victims and offenders to address the harm (e.g. family or friends) \cite{mccold2000toward}.
-In online gaming communities, the micro-community that can come together to address harm can include not only victims, offenders, and moderators, but also bystanders, friends of victims and offenders, and gamers more generally.
-However, we found that during instances of online harm, victims, offenders and moderators did not come together and had no shared sense of community.
+Restorative justice defines a \textit{micro-community} as the secondary victims who are affected by the harm and the people who can support the victims and offenders to address the harm (e.g., family or friends) \cite{mccold2000toward}.
+In online gaming communities, the micro-community includes not only victims, offenders, and moderators but also bystanders, friends of victims and offenders, and gamers, more generally.

+However, we found that the relevant stakeholders had no shared sense of community during many instances of online harm.
 As a result, the harm was often considered ``someone else's problem'' and remained unaddressed.
-Also, instead of addressing harm, involvement by micro-community members often created secondary effects that further harmed victims and offenders.
+Additionally, when micro-community members got involved, they often created secondary effects that further harmed victims and offenders.

-\subsubsection{Victims, offenders and moderators do not have a shared sense of community}
+\subsubsection{Victims, offenders, and moderators do not have a shared sense of community}

 Restorative justice appeals to the mutual obligations and responsibilities of all community members to each other as necessary to address harm.
-However, in current moderation systems, we found that victims, offenders and moderators lack a shared sense of community.
+However, in current moderation systems, we found that victims, offenders, and moderators lack a shared sense of community.